roachhd/notepad/_posts/2015-01-10-developing-for-chromecast.md

 ---
 ## What's This?

-Yesterday I set out on a treck to start writing my first Chromecast app.
+Yesterday I set out on a mission to start writing my first Chromecast app.
 What I found was a woefully incomplete amount of [documentation](https://developers.google.com/cast/) via Google and several disaparate little projects that other developers had worked on.
 While the task was not insurmountable because of this, I thought why not just write up a simple Hello World with commentary to make any would be Chromecast Dev's life easier.
 So, that's what this is: a barebones